Dementia Services

 Dementia-related Data for Virginia

 Goal 3 of the Dementia State Plan calls for the collection and distribution of accurate data on the prevalence of Alzheimer’s disease and other dementias across the Commonwealth.
 This data helps inform policy formulation and planning to meet present and future needs.
 There is no single source of data that provides a complete picture of dementia in Virginia, so it is important to look at several different measures, each of which provides insights into the overall situation.
-The Dementia Services Coordinator periodically conducts an inventory of dementia-related data collected by state agencies, and these are detailed in two reports: Dementia and Cognitive Impairment: Interagency Collaborative Data Collection Efforts (2014) and Dementia and Cognitive Impairment: Interagency Collaborative Data Collection Efforts (2019).
+The Dementia Services Director periodically conducts an inventory of dementia-related data collected by state agencies, and these are detailed in two reports: Dementia and Cognitive Impairment: Interagency Collaborative Data Collection Efforts (2014) and Dementia and Cognitive Impairment: Interagency Collaborative Data Collection Efforts (2019).
 These documents describe various data sources and discuss their strengths and limitations.
 DARS would like to thank all the state agencies, experts and advocates who contributed to the development of these reports.

 Data from other sources (below) also helps describe the state of dementia in Virginia.
 Click here for even more dementia-related data.